 \subsection{Minkowski approximation}

-The Minkowski metric line element in spherical coordinates is:
+The Minkowski metric line element in spherical coordinates is

-We recall that the redshift factor $g$ is given by \eqref{eq:17}:
+We recall that the redshift factor, $g$, is given by \eqref{eq:17}

-In Minkowski spacetime, the 4-momentum of the photon has a simple, geodesic invariant, analytical form \citep{vincent2024polarized}:
+In Minkowski space-time, the 4-momentum of the photon has a simple, geodesic invariant, analytical form \citep{vincent2024polarized}:

-where $\iota=\pi-i\in[0^\circ;90^\circ]$ for $i\in[90^\circ;180^\circ]$ and where the natural basis vectors $\boldsymbol{\partial}_\mu$ have been replaced by:
+where $\iota=\pi-i\in[0^\circ;90^\circ]$ for $i\in[90^\circ;180^\circ]$ and where the natural basis vectors, $\boldsymbol{\partial}_\mu$, have been replaced by

 As the velocity of a static observer is directly given by $\boldsymbol{u}^\mathrm{obs}=\mathbf{e_t}$, one has $\boldsymbol{p}^\mathrm{obs}\cdot \boldsymbol{u}^\mathrm{obs}=-1$ at the numerator of equation \eqref{eq:B5}.
 As for the scalar product appearing at the denominator of $g$ in equation \eqref{eq:B5}, it varies according to the 4-velocity of the emitter.
-The general expressions of a Keplerian and a radial 4-velocities are:
+The general expressions of a Keplerian and a radial 4-velocities are

-The expressions of $\Omega$ and $\chi$ depend on the spacetime metric and $u^t$ can be deduced by the normalisation $\boldsymbol{u}\cdot\boldsymbol{u}=-1$.
-If one takes the expressions of $\Omega$ and $\chi$ for the Schwarzschild spacetime, which coincide with the Newtonian results, one gets:
+The expressions of $\Omega$ and $\chi$ depend on the space-time metric and $u^t$ can be deduced by the normalisation $\boldsymbol{u}\cdot\boldsymbol{u}=-1$.
+If one takes the expressions of $\Omega$ and $\chi$ for the Schwarzschild space-time, which coincide with the Newtonian results, one gets

-Thus, in the orthonormal basis $\mathbf{e}_\mu$, the 4-velocities read:
+Thus, in the orthonormal basis $\mathbf{e}_\mu$, the 4-velocities read